DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 ***THIS SECTION IS UNFINISHED, NEEDS MORE RECOMMENDATIONS, RESEARCH AND SPECS FOR DIFFERENTIATON BETWEEN THE CATEGORIES***

-- ### Budget options with Google Certification, DV and HD 10, and the ability for ethernet (sometimes requiring a usb to ethernet adapter) that are highly regarded are the Onn 4k Plus ($45), Onn 4k Pro ($30), and the Google Streamer ($75)
+- ### Budget options with Google Certification, DV and HDR 10, and the ability for WIFI/ethernet (sometimes requiring a usb to ethernet adapter) that are highly regarded are the Onn 4k Plus ($30), Onn 4k Pro ($45), and the Google Streamer ($75)

 - ### Mid-Range options (some of them lack google certification so certain regular apps wont work work correctly but they usually have support for Corelec so if Kodi is all you're ruinning on the device it doesnt matter) would be Dune HD R Plus ($150), and the RockTek G2 ($130)